MyNameIsTrez/Pastebin-And-HTTPS-Tekkit-Classic/README.md

 ### Description
 It'll download a Lua library containing the functions `get()` and `post()`.

-To use this library in your own code you just have to add `os.loadAPI("https")` at the top of your file, which'll enable you to do `https.get()` and `https.post()`.
+To use this library in your own code you just have to add `os.loadAPI("https")` at the top of your file, which'll enable you to do `https.get(url)` and `https.post(url)`.
 See the section below on how you can download an example file, which'll act as a further tutorial.

 ## HTTPS example download command
 You can copy the command below by selecting it and holding `ctrl+c`.
 Now open a Computer, type `lua` and paste it with `ctrl+v`: